Ju4r3z13/CS4337Project1/devlog.md

 Fixed issue with unary.
 Error was in the recursive call expecting a list with two elements a current element and the rest of the list.
 However when using unary for single cases like "- 5".
 I have also skipped the parenthesis notation given that the function reads prefix.

+10/24/2025 10:53 pm
+Error exiting the program has been fixed, issue was that I had unintentionally duplicated my main function so it exited one main and then had to exit the second main function.
+Now there is an erro with some long nested functions.